hanifrev/chrome-extension-practice/README.md

 #### 10 October 2023

-Fetch from background script and send it to Modal
+Fetch from background script and send it to Modal, the pokeball still loaded on initial load, i already make it only shown when i click the catch pokemon button on popup, but still didn't make it.
+And i also playing arround with chrome API such as storage, runtime, etc. You can see on console there's a lot of log that i create during practice